skerkour/black-hat-rust/ch_14/report.md

 ## Summary

+*Exaplain your findings, but without entering in the details*

+### Impact

-*Exaplain your findings, but without entering in the details, and the impact it can have on the company and its customers / users*
+*There is great chance that the reward you will receive will be related to the impact of your finding.
+So explain clearly how this bug can impact the company and its users / customers*

 ## Technical details

 *POC...*

+### Attack scenario

+*Explain how the bug could be triggered

 ## Mitigation recommendation